IJMacD/graphviz-previewer-web/README.md

         Insect -> Animal;
     }

-If you have a GraphViz dot file open in an editor you can open the command palette and type "GraphViz: Preview Dot File" and a preview of the generated graph will open.
+If you have a Graphviz dot file open in an editor you can open the command palette and type "Graphviz: Preview Dot File" and a preview of the generated graph will open.

 ![Sample Output](sample.png)